Willington Power Station

-Willington Power Station is a pair of now decommissioned and partly demolished coal-fired power stations that were constructed in the 1950s.
-The two stations were built on a site off Twyford Road, between Willington and Findern in Derbyshire, England.
-The two power stations had an installed capacity totaling 804 M.W.
+Willington Power Station is a pair of partly demolished coal-fired power stations that were constructed in the 1950s.
+The two stations were built on a site off Twyford Road, between Willington and Twyford in Derbyshire, England.
+The two power stations had an installed capacity totaling 804 MW.
 The two stations consisted of the 'A' Station, and the 'B' Station.

 History

 Willington 'A' Power Station was first commissioned in late 1957 and contained four 104 M.W. generating units consisting of International Combustion boilers and English Electric turbo-alternator sets.
 The final unit was commissioned in July 1959 and station was officially opened by the 11th Duke of Devonshire on 2 October that year.
 Each unit, when on full load, would burn approximately 1,000 tons of coal per day, and of this coal there remained some 200 tons of ash which had to be disposed of by pumping through pipe lines and by road transport.

 The second power station on the Site, Willington 'B' was commissioned in 1962 and consisted of two 200 M.W. generating units equipped with Babcock & Wilcox boilers and Associated Electrical Industries (AEI) turbo-alternator sets.
 The 'B' Station boilers would each burn 2,000 tons of coal per day on full load, leaving approximately 400 tons per boiler per day of ash, all of which had to be taken away by road.
 The fuel consumption at Willington Power Station, when on full load, was in the order of 8,000 tons of coal per day, the majority of which was delivered to site by British Railways from collieries of the East Midlands Coal Field.
 Coal was supplied via a branch off the adjacent Derby to Birmingham railway line.
 Rail facilities included an east-facing junction on the mainline including a connection to the Chellaston branch line, an arrival line, a hopper line including gross-weight and tare-weight weighbridges, a coal hopper and a departure line.

 The output from the Willington Power Stations was fed into the 132,000 volt grid system (Nos.
 1, 3 and 4 Units).
 Over these two transmission systems power was delivered to the surrounding area, and to a large extent to the South of England for use in the areas of Greater London and Bristol.
 The stations were privatised and sold to National Power in the early 1990s.
 Willington A closed in May 1995 and the B Station followed in 1999.
 Although most of the stations were demolished at the turn of the millennium, the five cooling towers continue to dominate the skyline of the local area.
 The site was earmarked for a large residential development, but the application was rejected and in 2011 permission was granted for a new power station to be built on the site.